 Stevenson, Glynnis Napier.
 “Christian Adolf Schreyer, Algerian Horsemen near an Oasis (possibly Biskra), ca. 1863,” catalogue entry.
 French Paintings and Pastels, 1600–1945: The Collections of The Nelson-Atkins Museum of Art, edited by Aimee Marcereau DeGalan, Nelson-Atkins Museum of Art, 2022. doi: 10.37764/78973.5.418.5407.

 Born in Frankfurt-am-Main in 1828, Christian Adolf Schreyer traveled widely in search of exotic locales to paint.
-His canvases, inspired by the snowy plains of Eastern Europe and the deserts of North Africa, won medals at three Paris SalonsSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards., and wealthy American collectors sought them out.1Chauncey Mitchell Depew Jr. (1879–1931), the son of a senator from New York, probably owned the Nelson-Atkins picture just before the museum purchased it in 1932.
+His canvases, inspired by the snowy plains of Eastern Europe and the deserts of North Africa, won medals at three Paris SalonsSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward., and wealthy American collectors sought them out.1Chauncey Mitchell Depew Jr. (1879–1931), the son of a senator from New York, probably owned the Nelson-Atkins picture just before the museum purchased it in 1932.
 After studying at Frankfurt’s Städel Institut, Schreyer served as a painter-reporter for the German regiment of Maximilian Karl (1802–1871), 6th Prince of Thurn und Taxis, during the Crimean War (1854–1857).
 A decade after his wartime experience, Schreyer enthralled Parisian audiences with immersive battle scenes hailed as “the work of a master.”2Le Salon de 1865 (Lyon, France: L. Perrin, 1865), 17.
 Translations are by the author unless otherwise noted.
 At the Salon of 1865, Schreyer earned a medal for The Charge of the Artillery of the Imperial Guard, Traktir, Crimea, 16 August 1855 (Fig. 1), purchased by the French State after the Salon and now in the collection of the Musée d’Orsay.
 This painting displays all the trademarks of Schreyer’s work: proximity to the action, attention to the details of uniforms and anatomy, and empathy for the trauma experienced by warhorses.
 Schreyer’s depiction of horse anatomy is so precise that the Nelson-Atkins picture, which is contemporaneous to The Charge of the Artillery, was recently used as an illustration in a study on horse genetics.3William M. Hudson Jr., Matrilines of the Egyptian Arabian Horse, 2 vols.
 (Cumming, GA: Hudson Cardiology, 2018).

 Fig. 1.
 Christian Adolf Schreyer, The Charge of the Artillery of the Imperial Guard, Traktir, Crimea, 16 August 1855, 1865, oil on canvas, 79 1/2 x 168 9/10 in.
 (202 x 429 cm), Musée d’Orsay, Paris, RF 440